mmerabet42/ft_lexiq/README.md

 ```
 ft_regex(RGX_ADD ...
   KEY "*[@word]"
-  VALUE "*[@word"
+  VALUE "*[@word]"
 );

 ft_regex(... "?[?[?[@KEY]@G]*[@space?]:*[@space?]?[?[@VALUE]@G]@G]", ...);
 ```

 Here i've added the possibility of having space characters between the colon character `:`.
-Now, when reaching captured group 'hello', we will know that the 'KEY' rule matched.
+Now, when reaching the captured group 'hello', we will know that the 'KEY' rule matched.
+This is not really usefull for this example, but it would be for the 'VALUE' rule as a value can be different things (integers, strings, arrays, etc.), so it would be usefull to know the type of the value directly at parsing time.